 – Alessandro Fenino.

 Vineyards and Cellar

 Pievalta takes its name from the small pieve, or rural church that is posted at the entrance of the property.
-It extends about 30 hectares distributed over two vineyards on opposite slopes of the Esino Valley.
+It covers almost 43 hectares, of which 32 vineyards, distributed over three locations: Monte Schiavo, Montecarotto and Monte Follonica.